Trade waste is any commercial or industrial liquid waste that flows into our wastewater (sewer) system.

 Any business that produces liquid waste larger than domestic quantities may need a trade waste consent.

-The types of businesses that may need a trade waste consent are:
+Trade premises that may need a trade waste consent

-For a list of the types of businesses producing trade waste - see Schedule 1D of the Trade Waste Bylaw
+For a full list of discharges producing trade waste, refer to the Trade Waste Bylaw.

-Applications are considered on a case-by-case basis, we recommend you contact council's trade waste engineer to discuss your application.
+Applications are considered on a case-by-case basis, talk to our trade waste engineer to discuss your application.

 Grease trap tips

 - Do scrape all solids off plates before washing them.